Elly Sabiiti

 Elly Sabiiti is an Ugandan Emeritus Professor of Agricultural Science at the Department of Horticulture and Crop Science (HCS), School of Agricultural Sciences, College of Agricultural and Environmental Sciences, Makerere University.
 He was a former head of the department and a former dean of the faculty.
-He is an elected member of the The World Academy of Sciences, the Vice President, East Africa of African Academy of Sciences and a recipient of the U.S. State Department's distinguished Fulbright Fellowship.
+He is an elected member of The World Academy of Sciences, the Vice President, East Africa of African Academy of Sciences and a recipient of the U.S. State Department's distinguished Fulbright Fellowship.

 Education

 Elly Sabiiti obtained his Bachelor of Science and Masters of science in Agricultural Science from Makerere University.
 He moved to University of New Brunswick, Canada where he obtained his PhD in 1985.